Battle of Smolensk (1941): Casualties and losses

 Thus, there are more than 500,000 reported prisoners in total.

-The famous Western researcher of the war on the Eastern front, Nigel Askey, in his study of Soviet military losses in 1941-1945, based on an analysis of Soviet documents and archives, argues that official Soviet data on military losses in the First Battle of Smolensk is greatly underestimated.
+Based on an analysis of Soviet documents and archives, Nigel Askey, in his study of Soviet military losses in 1941–1945, argues that official Soviet data on military losses in the First Battle of Smolensk is greatly underestimated.
 Actual casualties amount to 1,000,000 men, including 565,000 prisoners.

 The losses of the German side, according to one of the documents from the Russian archives, amounted to only 101,000 men.
-Historian David Glantz draws attention to the fact that the number of killed for the 9th army in this document is obviously too low.
-In his opinion, this number should be 7 thousand higher.
-His own estimate of the personnel losses of Army Group Center for the period 10 July - 10 September, made on the base of known German documents, gives around 115,500 killed and wounded, compared with the 760,000 losses the Soviet fronts incurred during the same period.
+Historian David Glantz draws attention to the fact that the number of killed for the 9th Army in this document is obviously too low.
+In his opinion, this number should be 7,000 higher.
+His own estimate of the personnel losses of Army Group Center for the period from 10 July to 10 September, made on the base of known German documents, gives around 115,500 killed and wounded, compared with the 760,000 losses the Soviet fronts incurred during the same period.

 Aftermath

 During the battle, the German army captured the Archives of Smolensk Oblast Committee of Communist Party of the Soviet Union, a large amount of documents about local history from 1917 to 1941.
 The Germans used the document for propaganda about Soviet repression and transported them back to Germany.

-In the immediate aftermath of the capture of Smolensk, German forces rounded up all Jewish inhabitants and confined them to local and regional ghettos, and later extermination, and the city would enter an unconditional and constant period of martial law until the Soviets liberated the city two years later.
+In the immediate aftermath of the capture of Smolensk, German forces rounded up all Jewish inhabitants and confined them to local and regional ghettos, and later extermination.
+The city would enter an unconditional and constant period of martial law until the Soviets liberated the city two years later.

 The Battle of Smolensk was another severe defeat for the Red Army in the opening phase of Operation Barbarossa.
 For the first time, the Soviets tried to implement a coordinated counter-attack against a large part of the front; although this counter-attack turned into a military disaster, the stiffening resistance showed that the Soviets were not yet defeated and that the Blitzkrieg towards Moscow was not going to be an easy undertaking.
 Dissent within the German high command and political leadership was exacerbated.
 The leaders of the General Staff, Franz Halder and Brauchitsch and commanders like Bock, Hoth and Guderian counselled against dispersing the German armoured units and to concentrate on Moscow.
 Hitler reiterated the lack of importance of Moscow and of strategic encirclements and ordered a concentration on economic targets such as Ukraine, the Donets Basin and the Caucasus, with more tactical encirclements to weaken the Soviets further.
 The German offensive effort became more fragmented, leading to the Battle of Kiev and the Battle of Uman.
 The battles were German victories but costly in time, men and equipment on their approach towards Moscow, allowing the Soviets time to prepare the defenses of the city.